-CheckoutSmart is a Shopper Marketing Agency that uses technology to solve many of the issues facing many of today's FMCG and CPG brand owners.
-Here are a few of the questions we can answer:
+CheckoutSmart is a Shopper Marketing Agency that uses technology to solve many of the issues faced by today's FMCG and CPG brand owners.
+Here are a few of the questions that we can answer:

 - How do I ensure online shoppers get to see genuine online product reviews in enough numbers to maximise my sales?

 - How do I get my NPD (new product) trialled by grocery shoppers in an effective way?